OpenMDAO/OpenMDAO-Framework/docs/basics/variables.rst

         recorder = Slot(ICaseRecorder, desc='Something to append() to.',
                           required=True)
-        caseiter = Slot(ICaseIterator, desc='set of cases to run.',
+        caseiter = Slot(ICaseIterator, desc='set of cases to run.')
-                          iotype='in')

-In this example, we have one Slot and one input that is a Slot.
-The input called *caseiter* requires data objects that implement the ``ICaseIterator`` interface.
+In this example, we have tow Slots.
+The Slot called *caseiter* requires data objects that implement the ``ICaseIterator`` interface.
 The Slot called *recorder* is required to implement the ``ICaseRecorder`` interface.

 The attribute *required* is used to indicate whether the object that plugs into a Slot is required.
 If ``required`` is True, then an exception will be raised